camchenry/camchenry-remix/posts/typescript-type-guards.md

 ): object is ReactElement<P>;
 ```

-The implementation of this function is not relevant, but it is a perfect example of a type guard function that verifies a completely custom type that cannot be verified with other type guards.
+The implementation of this function is not relevant here, but it is a perfect example of a common type guard function that verifies a custom type that cannot be verified with other type guards.

 ### Pros and cons of custom type guard functions

+Custom type guard functions are powerful and sometimes be the only option in order to write type-safe code.
+However, they can be a tricky to write and are susceptible to mistakes.

 The advantages of custom type guard functions are: